Skip to main content

 Who We See

-At Connecting Dots 4 Kids we see children with a wide variety of diagnoses.
-We also know that a diagnosis is really to help understand the way a child presents and that sometimes, children are on a journey that may or may not include a diagnosis at some point in the future.
+At Connecting Dots 4 Kids we see children aged mostly between 1 and 10 years of age in their natural environments.
+We see children with a wide variety of diagnoses.
+Many of our clients are experiencing developmental challenges and may or may not receive a diagnosis at some point in the future.
+Our role is to support children and families with where they are at in their journey.
 We believe that all children have strengths and challenges and that with support and knowledge, we can work together to help children thrive.

 Occupational Therapy helps people to achieve participation and engagement in their daily and functional roles.
 Difficulties in engaging in occupations can come from a wide variety of social, cognitive, emotional, physical, and environmental challenges.
 For children, the daily occupations we can assist with include: